Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for all three parameters.
-The tool description does not add any extra meaning beyond what the schema already provides, so baseline 3 is appropriate.
+Schema coverage is 100% with descriptions for all three parameters (class, user, permission) and an enum for permission levels.
+The description adds no extra meaning beyond what the schema already provides, earning the baseline score.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.